-During gestation the average fetus requires about 30 g of calcium, 20 g of phosphorus, and 0.8 g of magnesium to mineralize its skeleton and maintain normal physiological processes.
+By the end of full-term gestation, the average fetus accretes about 30 g of calcium, 20 g of phosphorus, and 0.8 g of magnesium to mineralize its skeleton and maintain normal physiological processes.
 The suckling neonate obtains more than this amount of calcium in breast milk during six months of exclusive lactation.
 The adaptations through which women meet these calcium demands differ between pregnancy and lactation (Figure 1).
-Although providing extra calcium to the offspring could conceivably jeopardize the ability of the mother to maintain calcium homeostasis and skeletal mineralization, as this review will make clear, pregnancy and lactation normally do not cause any adverse long-term consequences to the maternal skeleton.
+Although providing this extra calcium to the offspring could conceivably jeopardize the ability of the mother to maintain her own calcium homeostasis and skeletal mineralization, as this review will make clear, pregnancy and lactation normally do not cause any adverse long-term consequences to the maternal skeleton.
 The reader is referred to several comprehensive reviews for more details and extensive reference lists for the material covered in this chapter (1-7).